 Cook at home.
 A restaurant isn’t going to understand your taste buds or weight struggles.
 Make your food at home and check out Youtube and websites for awesome and delicious recipes.
 My favorite is AllRecipes.com!

 Try FitnessBlender’s (or any other Youtube channel’s) chair or low-impact cardio programs.
 They take 10 to 30 minutes, and they’re great for anyone who has leg or knee injuries (like myself).

 Go walking with a friend or loved one.
 When my friend was learning English, we used to take walks twice a week around our neighborhood.
 If you want to burn more calories, add a 1-minute jogging interval to your walk, and you’ll burn triple the calories of walking.

 Laugh those pounds away!
 Depending on the intensity of the laughter, you can trim 10 to 40 calories off with comedy.
 If you’re a comedy head like me, watch George Carlin, Bill Hicks, Steve Colbert, Kevin Hart, Patrice O’Neal, Sheryl Underwood, Sommore, and Loni Love.

 Squat it out while watching TV or listening to a podcast.
-Every time I tune into Sleepy Hollow or Elementary, I do squats, pushups, and tricep dips.
+Every time I tune into my favorite shows, I do squats, pushups, and tricep dips.
 It’s better than being a couch potato…and later becoming a potato.